A Case Study

 It was not a complicated remodel, as we were only asked to install the new countertops and sink, as well as repaint the support structures and cabinets.
 We took pictures of the existing kitchen and made notes of what Janet wanted taken out and put in.
 We made suggestions for the type of sink and fixtures that would go well with the stone countertops, and the pros and cons of natural versus quartz stone for her new countertops.
 She emphasized that her main concern was function, and wanted good quality materials at a reasonable cost.
 We gave her an initial cost estimate and schedule, and scheduled a showroom visit so she could see what we had in stock.
 She agreed to come the following day.

 Janet came after lunch and one of our showroom staff walked her through the granite and marble slabs we had in stock.
-She picked out a couple of granite slabs that could work with what she wanted, and then asked for a catalog of the quartz slabs.
+She asked for a guide on granite slabs in Washington, DC that could work with what she wanted, and then asked for a catalog of the quartz slabs.
 We had discussed with her the benefits of engineered stone during the initial consultation, so she wanted to see what was on offer.
 She immediately picked out the Montclair white, which was a good choice for her all white kitchen.
 It was a little more expensive than expected, so she considered more affordable alternatives, but eventually went back to the Montclair white.
 She choose a double sink, new faucets, a straight edge for the stone, and a backsplash.
 Based on her choices and the initial measurements we made the day before, we sent her an updated cost estimate by email, as she requested.

 Closing the deal